jina-ai/thinkgpt/README.md

 True
 ```
 ### Natural language select
+Alternatively, let the LLM select one choice among a list of options:
 ```python
 llm.select(question="Which animal is the king of the jungle?", options=["Lion", "Elephant", "Tiger", "Giraffe"])
 ```